Robotech (comics): Comico (1985-1989)

 Comico's Robotech comics consisted almost entirely of adaptations of the Robotech TV episodes, released alongside or just after their TV airings.
 Rather than releasing them sequentially, they released all three series at once.
 Of the 85 TV episodes, only "Dana's Story" was not directly adapted; it was later re-published in an expanded graphic novel.
 The main reason for this was not to provide spoilers for the outcome of The Macross Saga.
-Each issue also contains script lifted verbatim from the show.
+While each issue adapted one episode, most issues made small changes to the dialogue and sometimes inconsequential changes to the story itself.
+The final issue of The Macross Saga had an expanded ending that further set up the story of Robotech II: The Sentinels.

 The Robotech Graphic Novel was not based on any TV episodes, but instead provided a backstory for some elements of the TV series.
 The events of the Graphic Novel also were depicted in the first Robotech novel, written by James Luceno and Brian Daley.

 Though the Comico comic adaptations are no longer considered official continuity by Harmony Gold, the first 25 issues of The Macross Saga comic series, along with Robotech: The Graphic Novel, was reprinted in four trade paperback collections published by Wildstorm in 2002–2003.